A look at the net worth of Korea's top-paid actor and K-drama king Hyun Bin

 — daesik (@thehyunbean) March 1, 2020

 According to SCMP, in December 2020, the actor moved into a penthouse in Achiul Village.
 The eco-friendly neighbourhood in Gyeonggi province near Seoul houses the likes of K-pop singer Jo Sung-mo and JYP Entertainment CEO Park Jin-young.
-His space boasts a rooftop garden, skylights, walk-in wardrobes, and an elegant design — costing him about USD 4.3 million (INR 35 crore approx.)
+His space boasts a rooftop garden, skylights, walk-in wardrobes, and an elegant design — costing him about USD 4.3 million.

-The actor previously lived in a USD 2.25 million (INR 18 crore) mansion in Mark Hills, Dongjak District — where he had actors Lee Min-ho and K-pop group Big Bang’s Daesung for neighbours.
-He reportedly also bought an entire building in the glitzy Cheongdam-dong, Gangnam which cost him USD 4 million (INR 33 crore approx) and is worth USD 8.9 million (INR 73 crore approx) now.
+The actor previously lived in a USD 2.25 million mansion in Mark Hills, Dongjak District — where he had actors Lee Min-ho and K-pop group Big Bang’s Daesung for neighbours.
+He reportedly also bought an entire building in the glitzy Cheongdam-dong, Gangnam which cost him USD 4 million and is worth USD 8.9 million now.
 This building won the 35th Seoul Architecture Awards’ Excellence Award in 2017.

 Wealthy family, investments, and charitable endeavours

 Reportedly, Hyun Bin comes from a wealthy, fiscally sound family that manages HB Family Holdings and invests in developing buildings in important locations around Seoul.
-The actor was honoured with the Korean president’s award at the 50th Savings Day event for saving up USD 3.3 million (INR 27 crore approx.).
+The actor was honoured with the Korean president’s award at the 50th Savings Day event for saving up USD 3.3 million.
 In his acceptance speech, he thanked his parents for his saving sensibilities and called them his financial managers.

 Besides this, the actor is also a humanitarian and animal lover.
-He’s donated to causes related to both multiple times, including USD 181,000 (INR 1 crore approx.) to Community Chest of Korea to manage the spread of Covid-19.
+He’s donated to causes related to both multiple times, including USD 181,000 to Community Chest of Korea to manage the spread of Covid-19.
 Augustman Singapore notes that he also supports Save the Children and international relief NGOs.

 Frequently Asked Questions (FAQs)